JST1703/scc/src/doc.md

 ##### YN

-This component is used for Yes or No questions, which the user must solve.
+This component is a single Yes or No question, which the user must solve.

 ### Functions